-Name of the Associate Latest Date on Shares of % of Reason why the Profit/(Loss) for the year audited balance sheet date which the Associate was associated Associates held by the Company on the year end (No.of shares) (%) is significant influence (Refer note 5) associate is not consolidated shareholding as per latest audited Balance Sheet Considered in consolidation Not considered in consolidation Exactspace Technologies Private Limited 31-Mar-25 25-Jan-22 43,192 15.17 Equity holding Not Applicable 1.36 (0.14) (0.78) Covacsis Technologies Private Limited 31-Mar-25 22-Jul-22 1,921 16.67 Equity holding Not Applicable 0.46 (0.32) (1.58)
+Name of the Associate Latest audited balance sheet date Date on which the Associate was associated Shares of Associates held by the Company on the year end (No.of shares) (%) of how there Reason why the associate is not consolidated Considered in consolidation Not Exactspace Technologies Private Limited 31-Mar-25 25-Jan-22 43,192 15.17 Equity holding Not Applicable 1.36 (0.14) (0.78) Covacsis Technologies Private Limited 31-Mar-25 22-Jul-22 1,921 16.67 Equity holding Not Applicable 0.46 (0.32) (1.58)

-^{}During the year ended March 31, 2025, the Company executed a Share Purchase Agreement on March 26, 2025 with Infinite Uptime Inc., USA for the sale of the Company's entire investment in Covacsis.
+During the year ended March 31, 2025, the Company executed a Share Purchase Agreement on March 26, 2025 with Infinite Uptime Inc., USA for the sale of the Company's entire investment in Covacsis.
 As a result, the investment has been reclassified and presented under 'Assets Held for Sale', in accordance with the requirements of Ind AS 105 "Non-current Assets Held for Sale".
 Accordingly, the Company has discontinued the application of the equity method from the date of the agreement, and the investment has been measured at the lower of its carrying amount and fair value less costs to sell as at the reporting date.